NinaKong/BestPractices-ModernWebDevelopment/README.md

 2) Do not use inline script if possible
 3) Use minified javascript file
 4) Only load the script is needed before page load

-HTML:
-1) Do not use tabular layouts, it is not user friendly for screen readers
-2) Try to use percentage for width/height, it is better for responsive website
-3) Decrease unnecessary tages to reduce page weight

 Image: